 Incumbents ask the market to trust centralized audit logs and vendor-controlled event trails.
 Certus Ledger anchors ceremony proofs on a DAG so integrity can be validated independently.

-The system is built around tamper-evidence, signer uniqueness controls, and verifiable sequencing from prepare → sign → finalize.
+Built around tamper-evidence, signer uniqueness controls, and verifiable sequencing from prepare → sign → finalize.

 Architected for cross-border workflows and optional QES integration via Qualified Trust Service Providers (QTSPs).